CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates specific capabilities, includes natural trigger terms with common variations (including the informal 'gsheet'), and explicitly states both what the skill does and when to use it.
-It is well-scoped to Google Sheets, making it easily distinguishable from other spreadsheet-related skills.
+This is a strong skill description that covers all key dimensions well.
+It lists specific capabilities, includes natural trigger terms with common variations (including the informal 'gsheet'), explicitly states both what the skill does and when to use it, and is clearly scoped to Google Sheets to avoid conflicts with similar skills like Excel processing.

 DimensionReasoningScore